telerik/maui-docs/controls/datagrid/columns/header.md

 ## Sorting

-You can sort a particular column tapping on its header.
-When the data is sorted by a column, its header changes its appearance and shows the sort direction via an indicator.
+The user of the application can sort a particular column when tapping on its header.
+When the data is sorted by a column, the sort indicator shows in the header.

 ![.NET MAUI DataGrid Column Header Sorting indicator](../images/column-header-sorting.png)